malpunek/shakespeare-captioning/Qualitative.md

 --------------------
 Normal: a bird sitting on a tree branch
 --------------------
-Styled: a bird sitting on a tree branch
+Styled: thou didst usurp the night owl in a forest and bid the tree
 --------------------